 Plan B (proration $42 divided by $91 = 46.15%): Benefit paid $32.30

-Since it is possible that you are covered by more than one insurance plan, it is important that you inform your insurance companies of this.
+Since you may be covered by more than one insurance plan, it is important that you inform your other insurance carrier.
 The total sums received under all your plans for a given item, service received, or care claimed may not exceed 100% of the eligible costs.
 In some cases, the total sums received under all your plans may be lower than the costs incurred for a given item, service received, or care claimed.

 Failure to provide all the information required for the proper assessment of your file, whether intentional or not, may result in the termination of your coverage plan.